Termites – Inspection Costs, Control and Treatment

 What does termite treatment cost?

-A tailored termite treatment solution will be presented to you upon completion of a termite inspection.
-The cost of termite treatment depends on a range of factors such as severity of the infestation, the extent of the termite damage, the size and access of your property, and the specific species of termites.
-Termite treatment cost can vary from a couple of hundred dollars all the way to a few thousand.
+A tailored termite treatment proposal will be presented to you upon completion of a termite inspection.
+The cost of treatment depends on a range of factors such as severity of the infestation, the extent of the termite damage, the size and access of your property, and the specific species of termites.
+Termite treatment costs will vary, but most treatments would be $2,500 – $4,000.

 Had Simon and Rory inspect my place for termites.
 They were polite, thorough and patient in answering all my questions and alleviating my termite concerns.
 Service by all including Emma was outstandingly professional.
 Highly recommend Noah’s Ark.